-On Wednesday, June 14, Mayor Darrell Steinberg held an event to announce actions the City of Sacramento (City) is taking to “ignite” Sacramento’s Arts & Culture Scene.
+(Last UPDATED 8/15/2023) Description of the City of Sacramento Arts & Culture event held on Wednesday, June 14.
+Mayor Darrell Steinberg held the event to announce actions the City is taking to “ignite” Sacramento’s Arts & Culture Scene.

-Mayor Steinberg, before the program began, joined the Sacramento Mandarins Drum & Bugle Corps – keeping the beat going on an overturned bucket.
+Before the program began Mayor Steinberg joined the Sacramento Mandarins Drum & Bugle Corps – keeping the beat going on an overturned bucket.

 From 11:00 a.m. until noon street performers (aka buskers) did their thing to entertain those attending.
 I spoke briefly to Jenna, the Operations Manager of SacCirque – a collective of circus and flow artists in the greater Sacramento area.
 I recall seeing members of SacCrique perform at Sacramento TEDx events in the past.